-Operations Impacts Resource Category Alternative A Alternative B Air Quality and Greenhouse Gas es Air Quality Impact AQ#7: Continuous Permanent Direct Impacts on Air Quality in the SFBAAB Long-term operation of the HSR system would reduce criteria pollutant emissions, relative to the No Project conditions, resulting in a regional and local air quality benefit.
-Same as Alternative A Annual reductions in regional emissions would range from 24 to 52 tons of VOC, 298 to 560 tons of CO, 213 to 452 tons of NOx, 23 to 49 tons of SO 2 , 2 to 34 tons of PM 10 , and 6 to 18 tons of PM {2.5} , depending on the year and ridership scenario.
-Impact AQ#8: Continuous Permanent Direct Impacts on Implementation of an Applicable Air Quality Plan Emissions reductions from project operations would support implementation of air quality plans and attainment of regional air quality goals.
-Same as Alternative A Impact AQ#9: Continuous Permanent Direct Impacts on Localized Air Quality-Carbon Monoxide Hot Spots (NAAQS Compliance) Increased station traffic would not result in localized CO hot spots or exceedances of the CO NAAQS or CAAQS.
-Same as Alternative A Impact AQ#10: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Mobile Source Air Toxics Operations of the HSR system would result in a regional MSAT reduction and benefit.
+Operations Impacts Resource Category Alternative A Alternative B Air Quality and Greenhouse Gas ses Air Quality Impact AQ#9: Continuous Permanent Direct Impacts on Air Quality in the SFBAAB Long-term operation of the HSR system would reduce criteria pollutant emissions, relative to the No Project conditions, resulting in a regional and local air quality benefit.
+Same as Alternative A Annual reductions in regional emissions would range from 24 to 52 tons of VOC, 294 to 561 tons of CO, 213 to 452 tons of NO x , 23 to 49 tons of SO 2 , 3 to 33 tons of PM 10 , and 6 to 19 tons of PM {2.5} , depending on the year and ridership scenario.
+Impact AQ#10: Continuous Permanent Direct Impacts on Implementation of an Applicable Air Quality Plan Emissions reductions from project operations would support implementation of air quality plans and attainment of regional air quality goals.
+Same as Alternative A Impact AQ#11: Continuous Permanent Direct Impacts on Localized Air Quality-Carbon Monoxide Hot Spots (NAAQS Compliance) Increased station traffic would not result in localized CO hot spots or exceedances of the CO NAAQS or CAAQS.
+Same as Alternative A Impact AQ#12: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Mobile Source Air Toxics Operations of the HSR system would result in a regional MSAT reduction and benefit.
 Increased station traffic would have a low potential for meaningful localized MSAT effects.
-Same as Alternative A Impact AQ#11: Continuous Permanent Direct Impacts on Localized Air Quality- Particulate Matter Hot Spots (NAAQS Compliance) The project is not considered a project of air quality concern, based on the descriptions as indicated in 40 C.F.R.
+Same as Alternative A Impact AQ#13: Continuous Permanent Direct Impacts on Localized Air Quality- Particulate Matter Hot Spots (NAAQS Compliance) The project does not meet the criteria for a project of air quality concern, based on the descriptions as indicated in 40 C.F.R.
 Section 93.123(b)(1).
-Same as Alternative A Impact AQ#12: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Diesel Particulate Matter and PM {2.5} (Health Risk) Emissions of DPM and PM {2.5} from freight trains on shifted tracks, and station and LMF operation, would not expose sensitive receptors to excessive pollutant concentrations because health risks would not exceed BAAQMD's thresholds.
+Same as Alternative A Impact AQ#14: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Diesel Particulate Matter and PM {2.5} (Health Risk) Emissions of DPM and PM {2.5} from freight trains on shifted tracks, and station and LMF operation, would not expose sensitive receptors to excessive pollutant concentrations because health risks would not exceed BAAQMD's thresholds.
 Same as Alternative A